€85m for Diallo & Kulusevski: How Atalanta became transfer market kings | Goal.com

 Bartomeu claimed that the Super League would "change the club's revenue prospects for the coming years".

-It was a pathetic act of desperation, a last-gasp attempt to undo the financial damage caused by his years of gross mismanagment.
+It was a pathetic act of desperation, a last-gasp attempt to undo the financial damage caused by his years of gross mismanagement.

 But this is where we, as football fans, are at now.
 The economic crisis caused by the coronavirus pandemic has not just exposed the game's flawed business model; it has terrified its biggest clubs.